inho115/Cascading-Menu-System/README.md

 # Introduction

-This project demonstrates the basic concepts that are covered in object oriented programming in C++.

-This system is a cascading menu system that can load information from a text file, list all items, add item, remove item, update quantity, sort, and create a new file.
+This project demonstrates the basic concepts that are covered in object oriented programming in C++.<br />This system is a cascading menu system that can load information from a text file, list all items, add item, remove item, update quantity, sort, and create a new file.